php-etl/documentation/content/getting-started/writing-configuration/_index.en.md

 mkdir src && touch src/satellite.yaml
 ```

-Then add this example configuration to your YAML file:
+Then add this configuration to your YAML file:

 ```yaml
 version: '0.3'